 What does training via the IFBPT offer me?

-- Confidence that the organisation is long-established and that its Mentor-Supervisors are required to maintain high levels of practice and on-going professional development.
+- Confidence that the organisation is long-established and that its Mentors are required to maintain high levels of practice and on-going professional development.

 - It shows your seriousness and commitment to professional standards in practice.